platformsh/platformsh-docs/docs/src/administration/organizations.md

 ## Transfer project ownership

-If you want to transfer a project to a different organization, please submit a support ticket from the current project to ask for the transfer.
+If you want to transfer a project to a different organization, please [submit a support ticket](../overview/get-support.md) from the current project to ask for the transfer.

-This action will automatically transfer the subscription charges to the new organization.
+Ownership transfer automatically transfers subscription charges to the new organization.